 In your second year, you’ll learn advanced concepts in medical and surgical nursing and pharmacology.
 The final semester includes a transitional capstone course in a clinical internship setting.
 Integrate and apply everything you’ve learned and practice managing multiple patients at once.

 At the end of your second year, you’ll take a one-week seminar to prepare you for the National Council Licensure Examination - Registered Nurse (NCLEX-RN), a national certification standard.
-Aims Community College has a 95% pass rate for the NXLEX-RN, which is 10% higher than the national average.
+Aims Community College has a 95% pass rate for the NCLEX-RN, which is 10% higher than the national average.
 After completing your nursing associate degree program, you’ll sit for the exam with confidence and become a certified registered nurse.

 Aims-to-UNC Dual Enrollment Program